Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/visualization.rst

    | Panel:    :menuselection:`Object Data --> Display`

-But let's first see some general visualization properties of armatures, found in the *Display* panel of the *Object data* tab.
+But let us first see some general visualization properties of armatures, found in the *Display* panel of the *Object data* tab.

 .. figure:: /images/RiggingEditingObjectDataPropertyCxtDisplayPanel.jpg